-This blog speaks to the possibility of realizing wholeness and enduring wellbeing right where you are without going anywhere.
+This blog speaks to the possibility of realizing wholeness and enduring wellbeing without going anywhere or changing anything.

-But I'm not going to tell you that everything is going to be O.K.
-Yet I will teach you how to be O.K. even when things aren't O.K.
+I'm not going to tell you everything is going to be OK.
+But I will teach you how to be OK even when things aren't OK.

-a) Most of my life had been about getting through the bad stuff to get to the good stuff, which is not a great strategy since much of life can be rather unpleasant and b) I was deeply confused, and frankly, miserable.
+Most of my life had been about getting through the bad stuff to get to the good stuff.
+That wasn't a good strategy because much of life is unpleasant.
+I was deeply confused, dissatisfied and unhappy, and I knew somebody, somewhere must have figured out a better way to live.

-To my surprise, the freedom I discovered, even amidst the insanity of daily life, exceeded anything I could have imagined.
+To my surprise, the freedom, wholeness and happiness I discovered, even amidst the insanity of daily life, exceeded anything I imagined.
+You could say I became intoxicated with life, not alcohol.

-I got tired of keeping track of all the information in my head.
+I got tired of keeping track of all the ideas, insights and revelations in my head and needed to write them down.

-To see if I could organize all that I had learned (and un-learned) into a body of wisdom and practices that anyone could apply to their life.
+To see if I could organize all that I had discovered and learned (and un-learned) into a body of wisdom and practices that anyone could apply to their own life.

 To democratize wellbeing.
 Everyone, everywhere deserves physical, mental, and emotional wellbeing, regardless of circumstances.

-Architecture, backcountry adventures, connecting deeply, economics, nature, road trips, songs and stillness.
+Connecting deeply, backcountry adventures, good design, economics, nature, road trips, music and stillness.

-Unfortunately, it is getting harder to find truth through all the noise - regurgitation of information, half-truths, whole-falses and gaming of search engines.
-Indeed, 99.9% of all information is entertainment at best, a disservice at worst.
+Unfortunately, it's getting harder to find truth through all the noise - regurgitation of information, half-truths, whole-falses and gaming of search engines.
+Indeed, 99.9% of all information is entertainment at best, false information at worst.

 If we manage to cut through the clutter, we tend to find the following types of recommendations: